The Welsh Community Assets Index and the Welsh Community Resilience Index – Measures of Community Need in Wales

 In 2024, BCT launched the Community Anchor Development Programme, using the WCAI and WCRI to identify and prioritise organisations within these ‘Less Resilient Areas’.

-This initiative led to 11 community organisations across Wales receiving £150,000 of flexible funding each, allowing them to determine how best to use the money and help them respond to local challenges.
+This initiative led to 11 community organisations across Wales receiving £150,000 of flexible funding each, allowing them to determine how best to use the money themselves.

 Since funding began, the Community Anchor Development Programme has led to: